BV and BFV for the H-twisted Poisson sigma model: The BV formulation with a connection

-and the conditions $Q^2=0$ now follows from the Lie algebroid property.
-Comparison of \eqref{BRSTofX} with \eqref{Qx}, on the one hand, suggests \eqref{BRSTofc} due to its analogy with \eqref{Qxi} and, on the other hand, this choice is now seen to imply the identities \eqref{ssquareX} and \eqref{ssquarec}, since the additional $\sigma$-dependence (in part explicit, in part induced by the pullback by $X\colon \Sigma \to M$) in the formulas for the odd BRST-operator $s$ on the field space does not play a role in these calculations.
+and the conditions $Q^2=0$ now follow from the Lie algebroid property.
+Comparison of \eqref{BRSTofX} with \eqref{Qx}, on the one hand, suggests \eqref{BRSTofc} due to its analogy with \eqref{Qxi} and, on the other hand, this choice is now seen to imply the identities \eqref{ssquareX} and \eqref{ssquarec}, since the additional $\sigma$-dependence does not play a role in these calculations.

 One now is left to check if $s$ also squares to zero when acting on $A_i$.
 In fact, a somewhat lengthy but straightforward calculation yields

 where we used the abbreviation\footnote{Indices between parenthesis and square brackets are antisymmetrized and symmetrized over, respectively.
 Thus, for example, $v_{(ij)}= \tfrac{1}{2} (v_{ij} + v_{ji})$ and $v_{[ij]}= \tfrac{1}{2} (v_{ij} - v_{ji})$.}